gbarbalat/ATD_evol/Create_Cohort/README.md

 on SAS, run preproc_flowchart.sas
  - Remove individuals who had been on ATD before their ATD initiation 2015-2017
  - Remove individuals with a psych admission before their ATD initiation 2015-2017
  - Remove individuals prescribed with AEpi, Apsychotics and stimulants before their ATD initiation 2015-2017

+On SAS, append meds (FC1_2) and admission data (FC1_3 to 6) for FC4 individuals to create merged_ db

 # Section 2 - Process data
 On R, run ATD_evol_Process.R